Quitch/New-GW-Cards/README.md

 Open the mod's `start_cards.js` file.
 This file provides an example of how to load multiple start cards.
 Change the loadout IDs to match your card's file name, minus the file extension.

+Set the `LS_KEY` variable in `bank.js` to something unique.
+This is where the locked status of your loadouts will be stored in the local storage database.

 ### Setting up a tech card

 Open the mod's `tech_cards.js` file.
 This file provides an example of how to load multiple tech cards and setup the tooltips for them.